 This creates unconscious patterns, which only reveal themselves over time.
 Suddenly you find that you’re wanting or pushing for certain things to happen, but these had never been part of an agreement.
 Maybe it hadn't even occurred to you that they needed to be discussed.

 I sometimes think that relationships should come with a 'renewal' date.
 You’ll periodically have to renegotiate the terms and conditions of your relationship or marriage.
 This means you’ll be able to accommodate changing circumstances, and will increase you self-awareness together with your knowledge and understanding of your partner.

-One of the secrets of a happy relationship and a dream marriage is to ensure that there is space for each of you to learn, change and grow.
+One of the secrets of a happy relationship is to ensure that there is space for each of you to learn, change and grow.
 It's unrealistic to expect you both to stay the same.

 I'm saying 'almost' as there are always circumstances in which it's vital that you end your relationship.
 Invariably this relates to safety and security.
 There is no place for abuse - verbal, emotional or sexual - in any relationship.
 See my article on the signs of an abusive relationship for further information.